SleeplessChallenger/SystemsExpert/3) Storage.md

 <i>However, reading & writing data to memory is much faster rather than from & to disk</i>

-**Note:** HDD - hard-disk drive; SSD - solid-state drive SSD is more expensive rather than HDD, hence used in cases when data must be frequently accessed and updated whilst HDD is cases when data isn’t really often used.
+**Note:** HDD - hard-disk drive; SSD - solid-state drive SSD is more expensive rather than HDD, hence used in cases when data must be frequently accessed and updated whilst HDD in cases when data isn’t really often used.

 ![Alt text](ImageRepo/Storage_first.png?raw=true)